NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

 - HDMI cable/adapter.
 - 8GB+ SD card.
 - SD card reader in case your machine doesn't have an SD slot.
-- Power cable for your RPi.
+- Power cable for your Raspberry Pi.
 - USB keyboard.

 .. note::